Constructing an HTML Tree

 print_tree(nodes)

-Run it on this web page, and you’ll see something like this at the beginning:
+You’ll see something like this at the beginning:

 <!doctype html>